ushelp/EasyCommons-ImageUtils/doc/API-en.md

   compressPicByWidthAndHeight(file, [toFile], width, height);
  ```

 2. **EasyImageSrcUtils**:Image address extraction tools.
-The string contents of the image path extracted.
+The string contents of the image path extracted.<br/>
  **Scene** : at the time of publication of news content, the content automatically extract all images, or extract the first image as a news cover.
  ```JAVA
   /**